LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 The "loose" profile:

-- enables the Node.js permission model
+- Enables the Node.js permission model.
-- allows broad file reads
+- Allows broad file reads.
-- allows writing to the project directory
+- Allows writing to the project directory.
-- allows temp-directory writes
+- Allows temp-directory writes.
-- denies network
+- Denies network access.
-- allows native modules and child processes for compatibility (sometimes they can't be avoided)
+- Allows native modules and child processes for compatibility, because sometimes they can't be avoided.

 Good candidates:

-- build pipelines that shell out to other tools
+- Build pipelines that shell out to other tools
-- scripts that rely on native addons
+- Scripts that rely on native addons
-- scripts that need temporary files
+- Scripts that need temporary files
-- transitional setups while you learn what a tool actually needs
+- Transitional setups while you learn what a tool actually needs

 The loose profile is useful, but it is intentionally much broader than the strict one.
 Treat it as a starting point to narrow down.

 **It is recommended to create multiple tailored profiles, especially for the more sensitive scripts or the ones that pull in many dependencies.**

-## Example Custom Profiles
+## Example custom profiles

 In practice, most projects benefit from adding a few custom profiles instead of relying only on `strict` and `loose`.